-Aloe vera is no match for omeprazole in treating stomach ulcers in horses, the findings of an Australia study suggest, although it did result in some improvement among more than half the horses receiving the plant-based gel.
+Aloe vera is no match for omeprazole in treating stomach ulcers in horses, the findings of an Australian study suggest, although it did result in some improvement among more than half the horses receiving the plant-based gel.

 Stomach ulcers are common in horses, especially among those used for sport.